CodexUse vs CodexBar and the vanilla CLI

 Where CodexBar or the CLI may fit better

 - You want zero background refresh.
-CodexUse runs the bundled CLI in the background to keep telemetry current.
+CodexUse runs the bundled CLI in the background to refresh rate-limit data.
 CodexBar is closer to a manual switcher.

 - You prefer pure terminal flows.
 The vanilla CLI is fine if you only use one account and do not need chat grouping.